ikn1062/ME455/README.md

 Particle and Kalman Filters
 * Created state estimations for observations along a given trajectory through a particle filter
 * Implemented an augmented version of a kalman filter for a particular dynamical system

+Ergodicity and infotaxis
+* Created an algorithm to calculate how ergodic a given trajectory was
+* Applied infotaxis (search method for a source) to allow an object find a door in an enclosed environment

+Ergodic exploration
+* Generated ergodic trajectories surrounding the origin point